fourlabsldn/RobotsBundle/README.md

 ## Installation
 ### Download the Bundle
-Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle:
+Open a command console, enter your project directory and execute the following command to download the latest version of this bundle:

 ``` bash
 $ composer require fourlabs/robots-bundle dev-master